 Hiring companies project personalities also.
-When I left with the Navy as a junior military officer, I was fortunate to be looking for opportunities during a good time in the economy, and I interviewed with a lot of companies and accepted a was position with Procter & Gamble.
+When I left the Navy as a junior military officer, I was fortunate to be looking for opportunities during a good time in the economy, and I interviewed with many companies and accepted a position with Procter & Gamble.
 The Procter & Gamble regional recruiter and the Procter & Gamble district manager who interviewed me were charisma personified.

 During the process of interviewing with Procter & Gamble, I went interviewed with a bank, an insurance company, a raw materials company, a large technology company, and some other companies through a staffing firm.